Maveyyl/SanityJS/README.md

 ## II.
 Features to come
-* Possibility to check if a value is between a range, with a optional comparison callback
 * Possibility to Check order with a optional comparison callback of an array
 * Possibility to give a JSON to object_check instead of only javascript objects
 * A label system allowing constraints between different object properties